RedhawkSDR/transceiver-api/single_transmit_stream.md

 the existing APIs.
 In working through this simple case we identify deficiencies of the existing API that must be addressed for more complex transmit CONOPs.

-1. Allocate a TX tuner (_the conceptual DUC_) with the values you intend mapped to a `frontend_tuner_allocation_struct`.
+1. Allocate a TX tuner (_the conceptual DUC_) with the values you intend to map to a `frontend_tuner_allocation_struct`.
 For the simplest transmit use case, this should be sufficient configuration to be able to just send data with timestamps to the tuner.

 2. Create a *stream* to push data to the allocated tuner (as shown below).